Samsingh36/Contact-Form/README.md

 Fields are linked to labels for improved accessibility.

-'<label for="some-id">' and '<input id="some-id"> ' are used to define the relationship between labels and inputs.
+Use descriptive labels like "Name," "Email," and "Message" for corresponding input fields.

+The relationship between labels and inputs is established using the `for` attribute and `id`.

    Styling: